Jemoka/blag/content/posts/linearity_tests_preso.md

 ## Actual Regression {#actual-regression}

 It is now time to perform the actual linear regression!
+We will use statsmodels' Ordinary Least Squares API to make our work easier, but we will go through a full regression in the end.

 ```python
 import statsmodels.api as sm
 ```

+## CAPM Regression: Lockheed Martin {#capm-regression-lockheed-martin}

-Let's work with Lockheed Martin first, fitting an ordinary least squares.
+Let's work with Lockheed Martin first for regression, fitting an ordinary least squares.
 Remember that the OLS functions reads the _endogenous_ variable first (for us, the return of the asset.)

 ```python
 # add a column of ones to our input market excess returns